Reading:

 That doesn’t mean, however, that you can freely use the two terms interchangeably.

-First of all, both concepts take the idea or premise that you can sell the same product at different prices depending on a number of pre-set ideas or rules.
+First of all, both concepts take the idea or premise that you can sell the same product at different prices depending on a number of preset ideas or rules.

 Both concepts heavily rely on data and technology in order to make the most accurate predictions as to what the right price should be.

-Using these strategies within your ecommerce store
+Using revenue management within your ecommerce store

 1. What products do you sell